 Students enrolled for the summer session(s) that have the 2017-18 FAFSA on file with Temple University will be reviewed for all forms of available financial aid.
 Summer financial aid is limited and will be awarded to students on a first come first processed basis.

 Summer Financial Aid Applications

-Registered undergraduate students will be reviewed for summer financial aid eligibility toward the end of April based on enrollment.
+Registered undergraduate students will be reviewed for summer financial aid eligibility toward in April based on enrollment.
 There is no undergraduate summer financial aid application.